geecrypt/nodejs-express-on-aws-ec2/README.md

 4. Set Deployment type to be in-place - the simplest.

 5. Select the EC2 instance created earlier.
 6. Configure the deployment configuration to be AllAtOnce - again the simplest.
-There is no need for any load balancing since we only have one instance.
+There is n﻿o need for any load balancing since we only have one instance.

 7. Create the deployment group!